hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - It **must** be cleanly designed with an emphasis on being mostly transparent and relatively unobtrusive visually.
 - It **must not** include any sort of sponsorship or promote anything besides the tournament.
-- It **must** clearly display the logo, motif, **and** name of your tournament, plus any information about the ongoing stage or section that is being advertised.
+- It **must** clearly display the logo, motif, **and** name of the tournament, plus any information about the ongoing stage or section that is being advertised.
 - The submission **must** be a `.png` file.
 - The width **must not** exceed `1000px`.
 Smaller widths **may** be used.
 - The height **must** be exactly `180px`.
 - All banner images will be treated as `2x`, meaning that they will be exported at 50% scale into a `1x` image.
-Design your images appropriately to ensure everything is legible at half size.
+Design the images appropriately to ensure everything is legible at half size.
 The image shown to users depends on the resolution of their osu! client.

 Designers **should** make use of the [asset previewer tool](https://tcomm.hivie.tn/assets-previewer?tab=in-game-banners) to see how banners will appear in-game.